 The State Environmental Quality Review Act (SEQRA) was implemented under the Environmental Conservation Law to ensure consideration of environmental factors in the review, planning, and decision-making processes of government entities.
-As an applicant seeking State aid, it is the responsibility of the towns, counties, or other grant applicants to guarantee compliance with SEQRA.
+As an applicant seeking state aid, it is the responsibility of the towns, counties, or other grant applicants to guarantee compliance with SEQRA.
 A determination, where necessary, is required as part of the trail application (Phase I).

-When is a SEQRA Determination REQUIRED to receive State aid for snowmobile trails?
+When is a SEQR determination required to receive state aid for snowmobile trails?